RixCrafts/Frontend-Mentor/Projects/QR Code/README.md

 ## Acknowledgments

-Thnaks to the Frontend Mentor Team for the posibility to practice
+Thanks to the Frontend Mentor Team for the posibility to practice